PaulBlanche/frugal/docs/data/getting-started/03-add-some-scripts.md

 ## Script module

-We can no write a script module (`/pages/post/detail.script.ts` for exemple) :
+We can now write a script module (`/pages/post/detail.script.ts` for exemple) :

 ```ts
 const ID = 'my-id';